 The Deaf or Hard-of-Hearing individual determines what is most effective, not the business, provider, or institution.

 High-quality interpreting is so much more than relaying words; it’s the difference between being included in the conversation or left guessing on the sidelines.
 Deaf culture is a vibrant community that is often overlooked.
-It’s a unique world with its own beliefs, values, and language.
-When communication is accurate, culturally aligned, and delivered by trained professionals, Deaf and Hard-of-Hearing individuals gain full access to every part of life, not just the parts that are convenient for others.

 With qualified interpreters in place, people can:

-Here’s what guides our work every day:
+Here’s what guides ASL services Atlanta every day:

 Serving: Atlanta, Decatur, Buckhead, Midtown, Sandy Springs, Marietta, College Park, Alpharetta, Roswell, and surrounding areas within Fulton, Cobb, DeKalb, Clayton, and Gwinnett counties.

-Request services, schedule an interpreter, or speak with our coordination team today.
+Ready to get started?
+Request services, schedule an interpreter, or speak with our scheduling team today.

 Interpreters work in real-time communication between spoken English and sign language.
 Translators convert written text.
 For Deaf access, interpreting is needed.